 The cartoonist lost the job and was arrested, tortured and imprisoned for six months and two days.

 Cartooning is not a crime.
-Show the solidarity to freedom of speech.
+So, Show the solidarity of freedom of speech.